Data Integration: The Definitive Guide

 Reverse ETL focuses on moving data out of the warehouse and pushing it back into the tools that run business processes (i.e. SaaS tools used for growth, marketing, sales, and support).

-Why would you want to move my data out of the warehouse if you just spent so much effort getting it there in the first place?
+Why would you want to move your data out of the warehouse if you just spent so much effort getting it there in the first place?

 Data warehouses exist to consolidate and de-silo data for business intelligence and analytics purposes, so analysts can write complex queries.
 The problem is, data warehouses have in fact, become a larger data silo.
 To be specific, the information within them is only accessible by technical users who know how to write SQL.